SPUR-TECH/cmd-hangman/README.md

 - Thanks to StudentEngineer for showing me that you can clear terminal on restart.

 - Thanks to Stack overflow for explaining that I need double \ to show 1 \ in order to build the hangman images.

+## Deployment:
+---

+- Install requirements file with pip freeze > requirements.txt.
+- You will need a [Heroku](https://www.heroku.com/) account and sign in.
+- On the dashboard select (Create New)
+- Name the project, Be sure to name it something unique and select region then press create app.
+- Select settings in the sub menu.
+- Select reveal config vars and name it CREDS.
+- copy the creds.json file and paste it in the value section and press add.
+- In the next key put PORT in value put 8000
+- Then press buildpack and add Python then save changes and Nodejs and save changes in that order.
+- Now press deploy at the top and select Github then connect to Github.
+- Type in the name of the repo and hit search then connect.
+- Enable automatic deploy then deploy branch.
+- click on view.

+JOB DONE........